 - April 2018: Wrote & passed Criminal; Property Law and Contract Law.

-The exam results usually took 10 – 13 weeks to come out after the exams — just in time for the next round.
+My exam results took about 10 – 13 weeks to be released after the exams — just in time for the next round of exams.
 Most of the time, I received an email notification of the release of exam results but if I hadn’t, the NCA Facebook groups were usually quite quick to point out the release of results.

 - Application Fee: ± $ 410